Empty State

 Standard Structure

-The empty state tag structure in this framework is: _empty > icon/label/actions/skip
+The empty state tag structure in this framework is: _empty > icon/label/actions/skip.

-Fill the empty state content using rep=icon
+Fill the empty state content using rep=icon, rep=label and rep=actions.

 Icons

-is sufficient.
+The rep=icon tag holds indicator icons or images.
+Typically <i class="_icon-empty"></i> is sufficient.
 However, users can customize the rep=icon content, such as using an image.

 - Output